mParticle/docs/src/pages/developers/migration/segment/index.md

 ## Next Steps

 The API mapping guide above is designed to help you assess a basic migration.
-Both platforms have many APIs and capabilities - please reach out to support@mparticle.com if you have specific questions about your migration.
+Both platforms have many APIs and capabilities, so reach out to support@mparticle.com if you have specific questions about your migration.